 In order to apply for Canadian Citizenship, Immigration, Refugees and Citizenship Canada (IRCC) requires a Certified Criminal Record Check from the RCMP.
 This can only be completed by having fingerprints taken.
-Gambit ID Services Services makes this process simple and effortless by:
+Gambit Fingerprinting makes this process simple and effortless by:

 Capturing the required digital fingerprints and photo.

 Sending the results of the record check directly to the citizenship official at IRCC or applicant’s home address.

 What to bring to your appointment